Top activities in Bodrum

 Visitors can see the remaining foundation of the temple and imagine what it might have once looked like.
 It was approximately 165 feet by 330 feet and sat on vaulted foundations.
 The northern end was two stories tall and was accessed by stairs, which can still be seen today.
 There were also several columns on each side of the temple.
 Reliefs from some of the columns can still be seen here as well.

-Mazı is a small village located about 25 miles east of Bodrum, Turkey.
+Mazı is a small village located about 25 miles east of Bodrum, Turkey (officially the Republic of Türkiye).
 It is the farthest village in the area from the popular resort city of Bodrum.
 It is located above a secluded cove along the Aegean Sea on the Bodrum Peninsula in southwestern Turkey, and it has a Mediterranean climate.
 Construction is not permitted in this part of the Bodrum region, so the village still feels very authentic and tranquil and there are only a few guesthouses.
 The residents of Mazı mostly make a living by weaving carpets, agriculture, producing honey and fishing.

 Since the road leading to Mazi was only paved a few decades ago, the village hasn't seen as much tourism as the rest of the area.
 The town center is located up on a hill which, in the past, was a way to help prevent the village from being attacked by pirates.
 It overlooks the Gokova Bay.
 Nearby you can visit the bays of Yasli Yali and Ince Yali.
 Visitors can also visit Kargili, Feslikan, Kissebuku and Adayali beaches by fishing boat.
 Due to its location on the sea, Mazi is an ideal location to go swimming.